-On the capital side, we need to build a practice of domestic impact investment that is at least as robust in the United States as it is abroad.
+On the capital side, we need to build a practice of domestic-impact investment that is at least as robust in the United States as it is abroad.
 This means continuing to innovate in ways to deploy capital into health centers, making fresh food more available, and other parts of the social safety net.
 At Living Cities, we are looking closely at how we might help bring private-sector capital into public-sector infrastructure investments, primarily at the local level.
 Foreign sovereign wealth funds and international financial institutions are innovating in this area; we should be able to do so in the United States as well.
 With our Catalyst Fund, we are investing in the nation's leading energy efficiency effort in Portland, OR, and the future-looking multicounty transit-oriented development fund in the San Francisco Bay Area.

 Our sector's efforts should not be limited to capital.
-We have to build more relationships with the private sector that are driven by the creation of what Michael Porter terms "shared value."7 We should imagine new ways for our industry to help the private sector bring its other assets, including jobs and mainstream products and services, to low-income people and communities.
-For example, recent research shows that 3-5 million jobs will be "reshored" from abroad to the United States by 2020, and the addition of fresh food to local Target and Wal-Mart stores has significantly affected urban food deserts.8
+We have to build more relationships with the private sector that are driven by the creation of what Michael Porter terms "shared value."
+We should imagine new ways for our industry to help the private sector bring its other assets, including jobs and mainstream products and services, to low-income people and communities.
+For example, recent research shows that 3-5 million jobs will be "reshored" from abroad to the United States by 2020, and the addition of fresh food to local Target and Wal-Mart stores has significantly affected urban food deserts.

-Use Accelerators
+Use Accelerators.

-There is no way to avoid the difficult, multi-sector work required to change long-broken systems, but there are powerful ways to accelerate those efforts.
-Technology has the greatest potential to do that when it is intelligently combined with the public sector.
+There is no way to avoid the difficult, multisector work required to change long-broken systems, but there are powerful ways to accelerate those efforts.
+Technology has the greatest potential to do that when it is intelligently combined with the public sector, for example, through social networks to connect people and organizations to opportunity and to each other.